hasura/graphql-engine/graphql/manual/getting-started/using-existing-database.rst

 Using your existing database
 ============================

-Lets say you have a postgres database with data in it, and you'd like to get instant GraphQL on it.
+Lets say you have a Postgres database with data in it, and you'd like to get instant GraphQL on it.

 This section assumes that you already have Hasura and Postgres setup.
-If you want to run Hasura with an existing database head to :doc:`Setup with Docker<./docker>` or :doc:`Setup with Heroku (advanced)<./heroku>`.
+If you want to run Hasura with an existing database head to :doc:`Setup with Docker (advanced) <docker-advanced>` or :doc:`Setup on Heroku (advanced) <heroku-advanced>`.

 As a tutorial, this section will use a sample dataset that we'll import to see how Hasura works with existing databases.